 - Patriots Arms

 6 New Road

-A friendly local recently refurbished.
+This friendly local changed hands in August 2023.
 The large premises are split into several areas with a small main bar and several restaurant spaces.
-The garden has a children’s play area including a large pirate ship!
-There is a quiz night on Mondays and open Mic evening on Thursdays.
-There is a good range of food, often themed, using local produce.
-Renamed the Chiseldon Smokehouse Bar & Grill in 2018.
+There are 2 real ales regularly on with a third occasionally.
+The garden has a children’s play area.
+There is a quiz night on Mondays, open Mic evening on Thursdays and Bingo & Golden Balls on Sunday.